antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In R2 there are much more sets of genes that have been found to be implemented in specific processes.
 The Broad institute has compiled quite some of these sets of genes that characterize hallmark biological processes
-* Go back by clicking the back buttonn
+* Go back to the window with the differentially expressed genes.
+This is still open in one of your browser tabs.
 * Select the **Gene set analysis** option from the right menu
 * Select the *geneset_broad_2015_hallmark* geneset